-“Lots of people say they’re going to travel,” says Group Leader Tim E. “But then they never pull the trigger.”
+“Lots of people say they’re going to travel,” says Group Leader Tim R. “But then they never pull the trigger.”
 That’s why he encourages students, fellow teachers, and even friends to commit to traveling.
 “Once you make that first trip, you’re going to be hooked.”

-His passion for helping others travel also extends beyond the school system.
+Tim’s passion for helping others explore also extends beyond the school system.
 After all, he knows it’s an experience that changes everyone’s lives.
 One time, a friend explained that one of his biggest regrets was not traveling to Scotland with his dad before he passed away.
 They had talked about the trip for ages—and had even traced their heritage back to a Scottish castle—but they never ended up going.

 “I pulled out my phone and realized I had enough Global Points to cover flights to Scotland,” Tim says.
 “I told my friend, ‘Screw it, we’re going,’ and we went and we did everything he and his dad would have done.”

 Whether Tim’s helping his friends, his students, or fellow teachers travel, Tim is always ready for the next adventure.
 “I just want my kids to get out of their shell,” he explains.
 “It’s okay if they come back to our small town and settle down, there’s nothing wrong with that.
 But they need to go out and see things, experience things.”
 With his 20th and 21st student tours already in the books, plus another two Go Ahead tours planned for 2022 and 2023, Tim is absolutely proving to his students that once you make the leap to travel on one trip, you’ll be hooked for life.

 Editor’s note (2022): This piece has been updated for clarity, accuracy, and relevance.

 Spark a lifelong love of travel (for yourself and your students) when you lead an EF tour.Browse tours